syncfusion-content/php-docs/PHP/NavigationDrawer/getting-started.md

 ---
 layout: post
-title: getting-started
+title: Getting Started with Syncfusion PHP Navigation Drawer | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential PHP Navigation Drawer Control, its elements, and more.
 platform: php
 control: Navigation Drawer
 documentation: ug
 ---

-# Getting Started
+# Getting Started with PHP Navigation Drawer

 This section helps to get started of the Navigation Drawer control for PHP.